RafeedF/1-Implant_Dimensions_Analysis/README.md

 ### Passed Implants Statistics
 Statistical Overview of Implant Dimensions:
 - Implants dimensional measurements indicated that both Size A and B have achieved an average volume of 0.5803 mm^3 and 1.1296 mm^3, with deviations from target volumes by +2.39% and -0.35%, respectively.
-- Diameter is consistent between the two sizes of implants, with averages differing by only 0.0013 mm, which is expected as both Size A and B implants are manufactured from the same synthesised polymer rods and then cut to different lengths.
+- Diameter was consistent between the two sizes of implants, with averages differing by only 0.0013 mm, which was expected as both Size A and B implants were manufactured from the same synthesised polymer rods and then cut to different lengths.
 This does indicate excellent uniformity of the synthesised polymer rods prior to being cut, also reflected by % RSD values of < 1%.
 - Size A implants are half the length of Size B implants by design and is consistent with the length measurements.
 The SD of lengths are not notably different between the two sizes, being 0.073 and 0.086 mm for Size A and B respectively, though this results in a greater %RSD in Size A lengths than Size B of 2.1% and 1.3%, considering Size A implants are smaller.
 As the SD in length between the two sizes is marginal, this demonstrates a constant, intrinsic error margins of the cutting procedure rather than other attributing factors such as smaller implants being more difficult to handle for production technicians.
 Overall, this still represents highly satisfactory levels of cutting accuracy and precision.

 Implant Inspection Count: